kayjay33/web-store-stripe/buildNotes.md

 - Create an "all" option in the category dropdown to refetch all the products
   - I think we can do this by creating an "all products" option in the categories list
 - Make first letter of categories capitalized

+**Eliza Changes**

+- Need to change the colors and add a gradient to the home page
+- Need to change the orientation of the categories
+- Need to add an option to "view" an item when clicked, then have a "items you may also like"
+- Need to change the checkout styling to the "price tag" look that Eliza made
+- Need to add the new logo

 ## Features to add: